Classification of distributed binary labeling problems: Randomized complexity

 The lemma follows from previous work on the second eigenvalue of random $d$-regular graphs.

-\begin{proof}[Proof Sketch.]
+\begin{proof}[Proof sketch.]
 Friedman~\cite{Friedman2003,Friedman2008} showed that for the smallest eigenvalue $\lambda_n$ of the adjacency matrix of a random $d$-regular graph (in the standard configuration model, for every positive integer $d$) we have that $|\lambda_n| \leq 2\sqrt{d-1}+\varepsilon$, for any $\varepsilon > 0$, with probability $1-O(n^{-c(d)})$ for some $c(d) = \Omega(\sqrt{d})$.

 It is known that the size of maximum cut of a $d$-regular graph is bounded by $(1/2 + |\lambda_n|/(2d))|E|$ (see for example Trevisan~\cite{Trevisan12maxcut}).
-This implies that most random $d$-regular graphs don't have large cuts.
+This implies that most random $d$-regular graphs do not have large cuts.
 It remains to construct one with large girth.

 We use the standard trick of cutting cycles~(see e.g.\ \cite[Section 2]{Alon2010}).
 It is known that with probability at least $1/2$ there are at most $2\sqrt{n}$ cycles of length at most $0.5 \log n / \log d$ in a random $d$-regular graph.
 Therefore there exists such a graph with no large cuts.
-It is possible to cut each cycle by removing and adding exactly 2 edges without introducing any new short cycles.
+It is possible to cut each cycle by removing and adding exactly two edges without introducing any new short cycles.
 In the worst case all of the new edges are cut by some maximum cut of the original graph.
 We have that the size of the maximum cut in the new graph is bounded by $(1/2 + (2\sqrt{d-1}+\varepsilon)/(2d))dn/2 + 2\sqrt{n}$, which is at most $(1/2 + (\sqrt{d-1}+2\varepsilon)/d$ for large enough $n$. \end{proof}

+Now, we are ready to prove Theorem \ref{lowerboundusingnolargecuts}. \begin{proof} As in the proof of Theorem \ref{lowerboundusingindependentset}, given some graph $G=(V,E)$ in the black/white formalism, denote by $V_W,V_B$ the sets of black and white nodes respectively.
+Note that the constraints of the black nodes allow us to view the problem as an orientation problem on white nodes.
+Let $c:E\to \set{0,1}$ be some labeling to the edges that induces a valid solution to $\Pi$.
+Define